ndhuanhuan/ML_MODELS_REVIEW/GAN/semi-supervised GAN/readme.md

 - Compute D(x*) for the given mini-batch and backpropagate the binary classification loss to update θ(G) to maximize the loss.

 End for

+## Summary
+- The purpose of a SGAN is to train the Discriminator into a classifier that can achieve superior classification accuracy from as few labeled examples as possible, thereby reducing the dependency of classification tasks on enormous labeled datasets.